arcology-network/.github/benchmarking/benchmarking.md

 This document explains how to benchmark Arcology Network.

 ## 2. Preparation
-You need the followings for the test.
+You need the followings for the test:

+- A live testnet
 - Presigned transactions
 - [An Ammolite container image](./ammolite-client.md)

 ### 2.1.
+Check the Testnet

+Make sure the [testnet](../deployment/troubleshooting/check-testnet-status.md) is up and running.
+[Deploy a new testnet](../deployment/deployment-comparison.md) if you need to.

+### 2.2.
 Transactions

 [Downloaded the transactions](https://github.com/arcology-network/presigned-transactions) first.
 These files contain all pre-generated transactions for the benchmarking.

-### 2.2.
+### 2.3.
 Download the Ammolite Container Image

 Download and start [Ammolite docker container image](../deployment/ammolite-client.md).
 Mount the transactions files to the right directory.

-### 2.3.
-Check the Testnet Status

-Make sure the [testnet](../deployment/troubleshooting/check-testnet-status.md) is up and running.
-[Deploy a new testnet](../deployment/deployment-comparison.md) if you need to.

 ### 2.4.
 Log in to the Ammolite Container Image